cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

+### Customization of the environment

+In what follows it is important to bear in mind that the commands are given on the Azure VM bash command line.
+This continues from above where we have logged into the Azure VM from a local computer like a laptop.

 * At this point we begin customizing the Virtual Machine
-* First we install the Anaconda Python package
+* First we install the Anaconda Python package: Choose the current Linux package from [this page](https://www.anaconda.com/products/individual).

+The following example uses the correct link as of April 7 2021:

 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh